kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 Questions 1.101-1.110
 ---------------------

+??% = F: ?

 ### Q1.101
-While exposing the internal carotid artery in the carotid triangle for carotid endarterectomy, the surgeon must avoid a vital structure that lies anteromedial to the _internal carotid artery_.
+While exposing the internal carotid artery in the carotid triangle for carotid endarterectomy, the surgeon must avoid a vital structure that lies _anteromedial_ to the _internal carotid artery_.
 This vital structure is:

 	A. The internal jugular vein
     B. The vagus nerve